 Decontamination equipment in the event of an accident !

-First responders, governments and the military have a duty to plan and prepare for the protection of the public in the event of an accident, disaster or attack using chemical, nuclear or biological agents.
+First responders, governments, and the military must plan and prepare for the protection of the public in the event of an accident, disaster, or attack using chemical, nuclear, or biological agents.

 Most Commonly Asked Decontamination Equipment Questions: